• october 2019

 having survived two years of doing inktober, i stopped telling all my friends that i was functionally dead-to-the-world between september and november.

-i discovered Mab Graves #drawlloween club and prompt list & started incorporating watercolor. the community of drawlloween was super inspiring.
+i discovered Mab Graves’ #drawlloween club and prompt list. i also started incorporating watercolor for pigment. the drawlloween community was super inspiring.

 2018: full color illustrations, every day for 31 days. this is sort of where i draw the line for now (with a full time job.)